gto76/standard-aliases/README.md

 Make Linux more user friendly with this collection of **Bash functions**.

-It provides commands that should be in Linux by default, or just an aberrations of commands that are provided, but are so commonly used that they deserve a shorter name.
+It provides commands that should be in Linux by default, or just an abbreviations of commands that are provided, but are so commonly used that they deserve a shorter name.

 Collection was made for **Debian** based Linux (**Ubuntu**, **Mint**, ...) with **Gnome** desktop environment, but most commands will work on all systems with installed _Bash_ shell and _GNU Coreutils_.
 For **Mac OS X** see [instructions](README.md#mac-os-x).